School of Public Health: Working with South Texas Communities

 Abstract Guidelines

-• Structure requirements consist of title, background/purpose, methods/approach, results/findings, implications for community health
+• Structure requirements consist of title, background/purpose, methods/approach, results/findings, and implications for community health

 • Citations and references are optional.